-be why I found my eyes getting a little dry while playing.
-Fortunately, you can always reference an overhead view of the course.
 The main screen steps you through setting your aim, club, and stance (for draw and fade).
 Swinging is done via two meters: Power and spin.
 The power meter is a moving arc, and the spin meter is a huge ball with a dot moving side-to-side across it.
-It's a pretty clunky interface compared to most golf games, but it does give you fined-grained control.
-After swinging you see an animation of a realistic-looking golfer hitting the ball, but if you look close, he really appears to miss
+It's a pretty clunky interface compared to most golf games, but it does give you fine-grained control.
+After swinging you see an animation of a realistic-looking golfer hitting the ball, but if you look close, he really appears to miss it completely!

 Watching the ball in flight over the patchwork landscape is not easy on the eyes, so keep an eye on the overhead view instead.
 Golf isn't as user-friendly as most other Virtual Boy games, but despite a steep learning curve the game is enjoyable once you get the hang of it.
 Play modes include stroke (for one or two players) and a tournament mode where you compete against 48 CPU-controlled players.

 The cartridge automatically saves records and statistics to the internal battery, but for some reason a password is required to save a game in progress.
 Golf features some nice digitized "crowd reaction" sound effects, and the music isn't too bad either (and you can always turn it off).
 There are plenty of other golf games I'd rather play, but this isn't a bad way to spend a rainy afternoon.